Understanding the basics of margin trading

 Using margin on options trades

-Things can get interesting when you use margin to make options trades.
+You can also use margin to make options trades.
 Let’s take a simple example using stock XYZ currently trading at $60 per share.
 Suppose you wanted to sell the 30-day, 60-strike put option currently trading for $4.

 In a cash account, your requirement would be $6,000, less the $400 you received in option premium—a total of $5,600 (without taking any trading fees and commissions into account).
 Chances are you’d expect your requirement in a margin account to be somewhere around half that amount.
 However, using margin on options can get fairly involved and often requires a matrix like the one below to calculate the requirement: